 Various schemes have helped new businesses but there are signs that the lenders themselves are gaining an increased appetite for lending.

-With strong competition between High Street lenders, there are now more business loan deals available than at any time since the global financial crisis.
-The availability of cheap deals and an increased range of business loans should continue to help the UK’s business loan market to recover.
+With strong competition between High Street lenders, there are now more business finance deals available than at any time since the global financial crisis.
+The availability and an increased range of business finance should continue to help the UK’s business finance market to recover.